AntonioTorres23/OpenGL_Notes/Bloom.md

 ![[Pasted image 20251121155236.png]]

 This does mean we need to blur an image at least two times and this works best with the use of framebuffer objects.
 Specifically for the two-pass Gaussian blur we're going to implement *ping-pong* framebuffers.
 That is a pair of framebuffer where we render and swap, a given number of times, the other framebuffer's color buffer into the current framebuffer's color buffer with an alternating shader effect.
+We basically continuously switch the framebuffer to render to and the texture to draw with.
+This allows us to first blur the scene's texture in the first framebuffer, then blur the first framebuffer's color buffer into the second framebuffer, and then the second framebuffer's color buffer into the first, and so on.

+Before we delve into the framebuffers let's first discuss the Gaussian blur's